kubernetes101/pib-dev/README.md

   - A [free Azure subscription](https://azure.microsoft.com/en-in/free/) will work for exploration
   - Some advanced scenarios also require AAD permissions

-- For pre-release access
-  - Reach out to the SolDevEx team
-  - We can provide Codespaces access during pre-release

 ## GitHub Codespaces

 > Codespaces allows you to develop in a secure, configurable, and dedicated development environment in the cloud that works how and where you want it to